TEAMModding/KalStuff/README.md

  - add Moon Flowers (nunyabiznis): [Finished]
  - add day counter to tell you what day you are on
- - block in minecrat like to make some thing like an RV but with minecrats
+ - block in minecrat like to make some thing like an RV but with minecrats and sticy blocks